ikale1234/CSE151NEWS/README.md

 ### **Name: Ronit Bhushan**
 **Title:** Data Cleaner and Graph Creator
 **Contribution:**
 R.R.
-Bhushan worked on cleaning up the branch notebook, fixing pairplot graphs, splitting graphs, and adding observations to the exploratory steps.
-Additionally, Bhushan authored the first commit and contributed early foundational work to the project.
+Bhushan worked on cleaning up the branch notebook, fixing pairplot graphs, splitting graphs, and adding observations to the exploratory steps along with additional preprocessing related steps.
+Additionally, he authored the first commit and contributed early foundational work to the project.
+Along the way if there were any ambiguities during our team's discussions, he would help by clarifying any of our group's questions to the TA or provide relevant research that would help to refine our project.

 ---